NGSEP/NGSEPcore/README.txt

 OPTIONS:

 	-o FILE	: Prefix of the output files.
 	-k INT		: K-mer length.
 Default: 15
+	-m INT		: Minimum count to report a k-mer in the output file.
+			  Default: 5
+	-text		: Indicates that the sequences should be treated as free text.
+By default it is assumed that the given sequences are DNA and then only DNA k-mers are counted.
+If this option is set, the -s option is also activated to process the text only in the forward direction.
-	-m INT	: Minimum count to report a k-mer in the output file Default: 5 -s	: If set, only the forward strand would be used to extract kmers.
-Mandatory for non-DNA sequences
+	-s		: If set, only the forward strand would be used to extract kmers.
+Mandatory for non-DNA sequences.
 	-f INT		: Format of the input file(s).
 It can be 0 for fastq or 1 for fasta.
 Default: 0
-	-c      : Ignore low complexity k-mers for counting and reporting
+	-c		: Ignore low complexity k-mers for counting and reporting.
+	-t INT		: Number of threads.
+Default: 1

 ------------------------